Nature-Based Science Teacher in our Outdoor Classroom

 My name is Lora Robertson, but my students refer to me as Ms. Lorraine.
 I was born in Greenville North Carolina for a short time and then my family moved to Baltimore where I was raised throughout my childhood.
 I graduated from high school and continued my education at BCCC.

-I have been a teacher at Trinity for 18 years and loved everything about helping shape young children.
+I have been a teacher at Trinity for 20 years and love everything about helping shape young children.
 Teaching young children is my calling and my hope is to continue teaching for many years.
-It is important to me that my students know acceptance and feel loved at this young age.

 I am looking forward to returning as a Two-Year-Old Teacher and nurturing the students to independence.